julielk/Tennis-club/README.md

+   ##**Footer**

+* The footer section includes links to the relevant social media sites.
+The links will open to a new tab to allow easy navigation for the user.
+* The footer is valuable to the user as it encourages them to keep connected via social media

   ## **Testing**
   * I have tested that this website works in Microsoft Edge chrome firefox.
   * I confirm that that is website project is responsive, that it